 My sister taught me a lesson from the depression days: Use it up, wear it out, make it do, or do without.
 Good advice today as well.

 By Gwendolen Potter from Raleigh, NC

 I was doing a good cleaning on my refrigerator door and noticed most of my fridge magnets were advertisements.
 So, I went to my folder where I store pretty pictures, got out my glue stick, cut down a picture to slightly larger then magnet, and glued on a picture.
-I let it dry, then trimmed.
-Could be some great last minute gifts!

 You know those large magnetic memo pads you get for $1.00.
 You stick them on your fridge and finally toss when empty.

 Keep a free advertising magnet in your sewing box to gather up any spilled pins.